 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percentage of long-term stay patients which were prescribed antianxiety drugs.
-These drugs are used to treat residents suffering from anxiety and depression.
+This is the percentage of patients prescribed antianxiety drugs.
+These medications are generally used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents